2019 Philippine House of Representatives elections: Redistricting

-Reapportioning the number of seats is done via national reapportionment after the release of every census or via piecemeal redistricting for every province or city.
-National reapportionment has not happened since the 1987 Constitution took effect, and aside from piecemeal redistricting, the apportionment was based on the ordinance from the constitution, which was in turn based from the 1980 census.
+Reapportioning (redistricting) the number of seats is either via national reapportionment three years after the release of every census, or via piecemeal redistricting for every province or city.
+National reapportionment has not happened since the 1987 constitution took effect, and aside from piecemeal redistricting, the apportionment was based on the ordinance from the constitution, which was in turn based from the 1980 census.

+Changes from the outgoing Congress

-In total, seven new district seats were created.
-Two were in Isabela, where the entire province was redistricted from four districts to six, and one each in Cavite, where the sixth and seventh districts were redistricted into three, Aklan and Southern Leyte, which were split into two districts, Laguna, where Calamba was separated from the second district and South Cotabato, where General Santos was separated from the first district.
+In total, five new district seats were created.
+Two were in Isabela, where the entire province was redistricted from four districts to six, and one each in Cavite, where the sixth district was redistricted into districts, Aklan, which was divided into two districts, and Laguna, where Calamba was separated from the second district.